allennrbc/Software-Tools-Spring-2024/Christine's Analysis.md

 ## Decision Maker and Decision Being Made

 ## For the first month of data collection we left open who our decision maker might be so that we could better understand the available information and learn what it might tell us.
-We have learned that CEOs have been actively experimenting with higher wages and improved benefits to attract and retain personnel, but there remains a perversely high number of part-time positions that are not elegible for those improved benefits.
+We have learned that CEOs have been actively experimenting with higher wages and improved benefits to attract and retain personnel, but there remains a perversely high number of part-time positions that are not eligible for those improved benefits.

 ## We have come to the conclusion that a POLICY MAKER will need to lead this change.